 Everyone got together to try and get the car fixed, but the only replacement lower arm that they could find was that off an R32 Skyline, which has a 20mm difference in length to the S13 control arm!
 You can see here just how bent out of shape the wheel was – crazy.

 With the set up aligned by eye in a rush (and in the pouring rain), the car couldn’t drive in a straight line, and wouldn’t even self center.
 However, Jack still went out and tried his best.
 He just couldn’t drive the car well enough in the state it was, and sadly, didn’t gain his chance to drive at Manchester.
 It’s such a shame, as when we set off on our journey things were looking great… but with all the accidents, breakdowns, plus the rain, things didn’t turn out so well…

 Cold, wet, bruised and tired, we all decided to head home.
 It may have been a slightly cursed journey but it was the highlight of my day to hang out with these guys and to see their cars.

-Sadly, Jack broke and sold his S13 for parts shortly after the event, but has very recently bought an FC3S RX-7 convertible with the money made from the S13.
+Sadly, JFK broke and sold his S13 for parts shortly after the event, but has very recently bought an FC3S RX-7 convertible with the money made from the S13.
 This will be the next car added to the Southern Style lineup and I’ve got no doubt it’ll be dope as hell when he’s finished with it!
-Southern Style doesn’t have a blog as of yet, but you can follow Jack and Mark on the Garage Southern Style Facebook page.
+Southern Style doesn’t have a blog as of yet, but you can follow JFK and Mark on the Garage Southern Style Facebook page.

 The grassroots drift scene in the UK is getting better and better all the time.
 The good atmosphere has always been there, and everyone is always helpful and friendly, but now the UK is definitely stepping it’s car style game for 2010.
 I can’t wait to see what new builds will appear this year!